Who qualifies for a TN Visa?

 1) the profession is on the NAFTA list (see below),

 2) the alien possesses the specific criteria for that profession,

 3) the prospective position requires someone in that professional capacity and

 4) the alien is going to work for a U.S. employer.

-The spouse and unmarried, minor children of the principal alien are entitled to the derivative status, but they are unable to accept employment in the United States.
+The spouse and unmarried, minor children of the TN Visa holder are entitled to the derivative status (TD Visa), but they are unable to accept employment in the United States.

 Citizens of Canada must provide the following at the port of entry:

 2. A copy of the applicant’s college degree and employment records which establish qualification for the prospective job;